pentney/taiat/README.md

 - an output processor that turns user queries into a selection of input data and desired outputs
 - an LLM API

 ... and produce an agent graph that will; run all necessary agents, including any dependencies for the desired outputs.

+## Agent Graph

+As is standard in Langgraph, the agent graph is a directed graph where each node is an agent, and each edge is a dependency.
+The graph is constructed from the agents and their dependencies, and then the graph is traversed to execute the agents in the correct order.
+The primary difference between TAIAT and standard Langgraph is that TAIAT allows for the specification of constraints, such that each agent will be run when its dependencies have been satisfied - specifically, that inputs to the agent have been produced by agents that provide them as outputs.
+The selection of next task is handled by the TaiatManager, which looks for unfulfilled dependencies and selects the next agent to run to fulfill them.

+## Example

+To use TAIAT, provide a series of agents, a query, and an output processor.
 A simple example is in the examples/ folder, which contains an agent that will perform various kinds of analyses on Kaggle CVS datasets.
 It can be tested on the command line with
-`python taiat/examples/kaggle.py --request="<request here>"`.
+`python taiat/examples/ml_workflow.py --request="<request here>"`.
 Give it queries such as:

 ```
 Perform clustering on the points in the Pima dataset.